broughtj/Fin5330/Syllabus/FIN5330-Syllabus.md

 ### Textbooks

-The _required_ textbook is the following:
+The _required_ textbooks are the following:

-* [Applied Econometric Time Series - 4th Edition][Enders] by Walter Enders.
+* [Analysis of Financial Data][Koop] by Gary Koop.

+* [Scrum: The Art of Doing Twice the Work in Half the Time][Sutherlands] by Jeff and J.J.
+Sutherland

 Other books that we may draw from:

+* [Introduction to Statistical Learning][JWHT] by James, Witten, Hastie, and Tibshirani.

+* [Analysis of Financial Time Series - 3rd Edition][Tsay] by Ruey Tsay.

 * [The Econometrics of Financial Markets][CLM] by Campbell, Lo, and MacKinlay.

-* [Analysis of Financial Time Series - 3rd Edition][Tsay] by Ruey Tsay.
+* [Applied Econometric Time Series - 4th Edition][Enders] by Walter Enders.

-* [Introduction to Statistical Learning][JWHT] by James, Witten, Hastie, and Tibshirani.

 ### Methods of Teaching and Learning

-This course will be taught as a graduate seminar-style course.
+This course will be taught as a graduate seminar style course.
 That means that your participation is crucial.
 You will get out of the course what you individually and collectively put in.

 Most lectures will consist of Jupyter notebooks and slides covering the material, though wherever possible I will use the Socratic method.

+One essential element of this course is project management using the agile methodology of Scrum.
+The course consists of four projects.
+You will be placed into teams and the balance of the semester will be completing the four projects as a team.
+I will the stakeholder to whom you will make periodic update reports and ultimately the deliverables for the projects.
+More details will be given about this in class.

 ### Assessment and Grading

 Students will be assessed according to the following:

-* Class Preparation and Participation (10%) - Much has been said about this already above.
+* Class Preparation, Participation and Citizenship (20%) - Much has been said about this already above.
 Let me just emphasize that no student can earn an A in the course who does not take this component of their grade seriously!

-* Weekly Assignments (10%) - There will be approximately weekly assignments that cover the numerical and computational aspects of modeling.

-* Replication Study (20%) - Students must select a study from the literature on empirical finance to replicate.

-* Midterm Exam (30%) - This will be a take-home exam.
-Students will be given two weeks to complete this exam.

-* Final Exam (30%) - This will be a take-home exam.
-Students will be given two weeks to complete this exam (including finals week).
+* Project I (20%) - Pairs trading and statistical arbitrage

+* Project II (20%) - Volatility models and predictive densities

+* Project III (20%) - Tests of superior predictive ability (RC, SPA, StepM)

+* Project IV (20%) - Implement and test an original dynamic trading strategy

 #### Slack